stijn-dejongh/lovecraft_public_domain/raw_converts/cy.md

 a hint which had a curiously fascinating effect on Walker, and caused him to ask questions very freely after that.

-  Before long Walker&rsquo;s fascination had developed into a bad case of fright.
+  Before long Walker's fascination had developed into a bad case of fright.
 He took the most extraordinary precautions at each of the nightly camps, always clearing away whatever vegetation he found, and avoiding stony places whenever he could.
 Every clump of stunted bushes and every cleft in the great, slab-like rocks seemed to him now to hide malevolent serpents,